martintajur/node-mysql-activerecord/README.md

 - [http://www.opensource.org/licenses/mit-license.php](http://www.opensource.org/licenses/mit-license.php)

 # Quick Example
-This quick example shows how to connect to and asynchronously query a MySQL database using a single connection.
+This quick example shows how to connect to and asynchronously query a MySQL database using a pooled connection.

 ```javascript
 const QueryBuilder = require('node-querybuilder');